2026 Guide

 TL;DR

-Yes — you can drive Uber with a CDL.
-However, Uber only requires a standard driver's license.
-Your CDL doesn't give you special Uber access, but it qualifies you for commercial trucking jobs that typically pay 2–3x more than rideshare driving.
+Yes, you can drive Uber with a CDL.
+The catch is that Uber only asks for a standard driver's license, so your CDL doesn't unlock anything extra.
+What it does do is qualify you for commercial trucking jobs that usually pay 2 to 3 times what rideshare pays.

 What License Does Uber Actually Require?

-Uber requires drivers to hold a valid standard driver's license — not a CDL.
-A Commercial Driver's License is only legally required when operating vehicles over 26,001 lbs GVWR, vehicles carrying 16 or more passengers, or vehicles hauling hazardous materials.
-Standard Uber rides (UberX, Uber Comfort, Uber XL) use personal vehicles that fall well below these thresholds.
-Your CDL does not disqualify you from driving Uber — it simply isn't required.
+Uber asks drivers for one thing here: a valid standard driver's license.
+A CDL isn't on the list.
+You only legally need a Commercial Driver's License when you're operating vehicles over 26,001 lbs GVWR, vehicles built to carry 16 or more passengers, or vehicles hauling hazardous materials.
+A normal Uber ride (UberX, Uber Comfort, Uber XL) uses a personal vehicle that sits well below all of those thresholds.
+So your CDL won't disqualify you from driving Uber.
+It just isn't required.

 Why CDL Holders Can Earn Far More Than Uber

-If you already have a CDL, rideshare driving is rarely the best use of it.
-Here are the commercial alternatives that pay significantly more:
+If you've already got a CDL, rideshare is rarely the smartest way to use it.
+Here's what the commercial side pays instead:

 Ready to Pass Your CDL Exam?

-Whether you're earning your CDL for the first time or need to add an endorsement, our free practice tests prepare you to pass on the first try with 2026-updated questions.
+Maybe you're earning your first CDL, or maybe you just need to add an endorsement.
+Either way, our free practice tests use 2026-updated questions to get you ready to pass on the first try.

 Start Free CDL Practice Test